-Start with a plan: Before purchasing wire, posts, staples and other fencing supplies, Sarson encourages installers to put pen to paper and map out their project.
+Before purchasing wire, posts, staples and other fencing supplies, Sarson encourages installers to put pen to paper and map out their project.

 To ensure you have enough materials on hand for the project, Sarson encourages fencers to try out Bekaert’s online fence calculator.

-Dips and rises: Maintaining even tension along the entire length of fence can be tricky when fencing along dips and rises.
+Maintaining even tension along the entire length of fence can be tricky when fencing along dips and rises.

+Proper installation over tough terrain is key.
 To achieve equal wire spacing and tension at the top of every rise and bottom of every dip: